-Director since: 2014 Independent Business Experience: Ms. Detrick served as a Director/Partner, Leader of Americas Financial Services Practice, and Senior Advisor of Bain & Company, Inc., a global management consulting firm, from 2002 to 2012.
+Age: 60 Director since: 2014 Independent Business Experience: Ms. Detrick served as a Director/Partner, Leader of Americas Financial Services Practice, and Senior Advisor of Bain & Company, Inc., a global management consulting firm, from 2002 to 2012.
 Before joining Bain, Ms. Detrick served for 10 years at A.T.
-Kearney, Inc., a global management consulting firm, including as member of the Board of Directors, Management Committee member and Global Leader of the Financial Services Practice.
+Kearney, Inc., a global management consulting firm, including as member of the Board of Directors, Management Committee member, Global Leader of the Financial Services Practice and Leader, Eastern U.S. Profit Center.
 Prior to those roles, she was a founding partner of First Financial Partners, a venture capital firm specializing in savings and loan institutions, from 1988 to 1992, and served as Chief Executive Officer for St. Louis Bank for Savings.
-Ms. Detrick formerly served on the board of Forethought Financial Group, Inc. a private life insurance carrier.
-She currently serves as an independent director of Hartford Mutual Funds and as an independent director, chairman of the Compensation Committee and member of the Nominating & Corporate Governance Committee of the board of Forest City Realty Trust, a publicly traded real estate company.
+Ms. Detrick is currently a member of the board of Hartford Mutual Funds, where she serves on the Nominating and Governance and Investment Committees.
+Ms. Detrick formerly served on the board of Forethought Financial Group, Inc. a private life insurance carrier and as an independent director, chairman of the Compensation Committee and member of the Nominating & Corporate Governance Committee of the board of Forest City Realty Trust, a publicly traded real estate company.